 Chilling in New Caledonia

-Visiting both archipelagos on the same trip is possible.
-Direct flights are connecting the two destinations (check Aircalin or AirVanuatu).
-But don’t try to fit too much in one trip.
+It is possible to visit both archipelagos on the same trip thanks to direct flights (check Aircalin or AirVanuatu) But I don’t recommend trying to fit too much in.

-Spending a few days in Noumea and Port Vila, respectively the capitals of New Caledonia and Vanuatu, will not bring you the best experiences the two archipelagos have on offer.
-Many cruises do it and only stop for one day in each port.
-I see it as an appetiser: a small taste to make you want to come back.
+Spending a few days in Noumea and Port Vila, the two capitals, won’t give you the best the destinations have to offer.
+Many cruises do a one-day stop in each port, but I see that more as an appetiser that makes you want to come back.

 Languages in Vanuatu and New Caledonia